 Another factor is the disproportionate amount of Europeans within most databases versus Africans.
 This affects the precision of results and your percentages across the continental ethnicities.

-However, more data is being collected every day, meaning that DNA testing becomes more accurate and worth exploring.
+However, more data is being collected every day, meaning that DNA tests becomes more accurate and worth exploring.

 Jewish Heritage Factors in DNA Testing